 Relieved she was alone, Moira turned to her left, the urge stronger, drawing her there.
-She clicked her tongue and the crow alighted on her shoulder, ruffling its feathers and depositing another of its droppings on her stained cloak.
+She clicked her tongue and the raven alighted on her shoulder, ruffling its feathers and depositing another of its droppings on her stained cloak.

 “We must see what calls us,” Moira said.
 She stroked the bird’s feathers.
 “Two days now it has summoned us and grows impatient.”
 Her dreams of late were filled with the images of a streaking light from the sky and an intense blue flash.
 Then the voice in her head began calling.

 “We know, should have gone then.
 But the rain hindered us.”

 “Aye, we recall where it is.
 We’re not so old we can’t remember yer words from two nights past.”

 Moira walked into the fading light of the day for a quarter mile before the raven clucked and she turned off the path onto the bog.

 “Stop yer nagging, Mórrighan.
 We know where we’re going.”
 She exchanged her walking stick for the communal spade.
 Moira eased along the perimeter of the bog until she reached the spot that called to her.

 Hopping from its perch on her shoulder, the bird—Mórrighan—settled on a nearby branch while Moira selected the driest path across the soggy ground.

 Mórrighan cawed and Moira flapped a hand at the bird.
 “We know.
 We can feel its presence.”